jeyvison/enterprise-java-starter/how-to.md

     |Description | Longer description used by the REST API.|
     |Supported MP Versions | List of MicroProfile versions containing the specification.|

-* Add an `if-structure` to the method **createFiles()** of **org.eclipse.microprofile.starter.addon.microprofile.servers.MicroprofileServersAddon** so that files are included in the demo application when the specification is selected.
+* Add an `if-structure` to the method **createFiles()** of **org.eclipse.microprofile.starter.addon.microprofile.servers.JakartaServerAddon** so that files are included in the demo application when the specification is selected.
 * Update the **readme.md.tpl** to include some basic information about this new specification.
 Make this addition conditional (see other specification on how to do this)

 ## Adding a new MicroProfile Version